-The test is whether the informant feels cold at his work more often than the occasional instance of there being a heating breakdown or a really big freeze.
+The test is whether the informant feels cold at his work more often than the occasional instance of there being a heating breakdown or a really

 Facilities for washing Note that there must be hot water, soap, towel and mirror if "yes" is to be coded.
-You may count liquid soap as "soap" and paper towels and even a hand drying machine as equivalent to a towel of The time he is actually on the Colouring Job, be stouds + moves about nearly all the time.
-But he is said for all his travelling time when he is The olaway So he Considered that nearly /4 of his paid time was spent sitting down.
+You may count liquid soap as "soap" and paper towels and even a hand drying machine as equivalent to a towel if necessary.